 The History curriculum offers students the opportunity to understand the worlds of the past, to reflect on the making of the present, and to develop the capacities to locate information, analyse evidence, think critically, and communicate effectively.
 The discipline offers both great range and detailed attention to particular places, times, and themes.
 Courses extend from the medieval world to the great empires to our most immediate past; all offerings reflect the latest developments in historical research and vocational practice.

 Intended learning outcomes

-- demonstrate a detailed knowledge of several periods or cultures of the past;
+- obtain an in-depth understanding and knowledge of the Hebrew language, culture demonstrate a detailed knowledge of several periods or cultures of the past;

 - locate, identify, analyse and contextualise materials that provide insight into the past.;